Online Bachelor of Science in Anthropology

 Don't meet admission requirements?

 ASU's School of Human Evolution and Social Change is one of the largest and most diverse anthropology programs in the country.
 Scale is a major asset as students can take classes and work with faculty in any part of the school.
-We offer an array of courses, almost all of which are taught directly by our field-leading faculty.
-This includes award-winning online versions of our most popular classes, providing working students with scheduling flexibility as needed.
-We are leaders in online instruction and continually work to improve the quality of the student experience.
+We offer an array of popular courses, taught by the same leading faculty who teach in person.
+As leaders in online instruction, we continually work to improve the quality of the student experience.

 #1